1) use a good skillet with a glassy-smooth cooking surface. The new stuff with the rough cooking surface is gonna be frustrating.

 So I tried grape seed oil for a couple of months.
 Everything started to get a gummy residue on it.
 I have switched back to bacon squeezins, palm oil and sunflower oil.
 I'm looking around for organic lard (since I'm not raising pigs right now).

-Let's fry some eggs!
+let's fry some eggs

-1) Skillet history.
+1) Cast iron skillet history.

-a) The more seasoning, the better!
+a) the more seasoning, the better!

-but there is a tiny bit of oil in the pancake batter.
+b) oil/grease has been used regularly.
+I don't use oil/grease for pancakes, but there is a tiny bit of oil in the pancake batter.
 I think it somehow comes out of the pancakes as they are cooked.

-c) No soap or scrubbing for the last several uses.
+c) no soap or scrubbing for the last several uses.
 Sometimes something happens and you need to scrub.
-And the
+And the next time you try to use it, it just doesn't seem as slippery.

-d) Used recently (a few days without use and it starts to get kinda sticky).
+d) used recently (a few days without use and it starts to get kinda sticky).

 2) Use oil/grease.
 It doesn't have to be a lot.
 One teaspoon should be plenty.
 Try to spread it around evenly.